eastandwestwind/notes/_posts/2016-01-22-ABconfidence.md

 ---
-title: A/B Test Confidence Intervals
+title: How to construct confidence intervals for A/B test
 ---

 This is an A, B, C test against a control, where p=proportion and n=observations.
 The resulting intervals are at 80% confidence.